Need a Quick Migraine Cure? Learn How to Stop Migraines Fast

-- Migraine headaches normally are concentrated on one side of the skull.
-Yet for a few, it can occur in both.
+- Migraine headaches normally are concentrated on one side of the skull, yet for a few, they can occur in both.
 There have been many people who report that the pain jumps from one side of the head to the other.

 How to Stop and/or Prevent Migraines

 There are two methods to treat a migraine:

 - Acute treatments: for isolated cases, immediately after symptoms begin

 - Preventative treatment: for recurring cases, to prevent future occurences

 Nonsteroidal Anti-Inflammatory Drugs (NSAIDS):